FOREX-Dollar little changed after ISM data, yen below 145 threshold

 World FX rates https://tmsnrt.rs/2RBWI5E

-(Reporting by Joice Alves in London, additional reporting by Ankur Banerjee in Singapore; Editing by David Evans, Conor Humprhies and Christina Fincher)
+(Reporting by Joice Alves in London, additional reporting by Ankur Banerjee in Singapore; Editing by David Evans, Conor Humprhies, Christina Fincher and Nick Zieminski)

 ((joice.alves@thomsonreuters.com;))